 Aforethought was a race-winning Thoroughbred that went on to sire stakes winners of two breeds.
 His story is as much about speed as it is about mare power.
 It began with his legendary dam, Aspidistra.

-His first foal crop was unremarkable, but his second crop included Lincoln Derby winner Foreign Intent (TB) and All American Futurity winner Timeto Thinkrich.
+His first foal crop was unremarkable, but his second crop included track record setter Foreign Intent (TB) and All American Futurity winner Timeto Thinkrich.
 Timeto Thinkrich was out of Chronometer, by Tiny Charger.
 He won multiple stakes races and earned the titles of Champion Two-Year-Old Colt in 1973, Champion Three-Year-Old Colt in 1974, and Champion Aged Stallion in 1975.
-In total, Timeto Thinkrich won fifteen races and earned $612,859 on the track.
-He sired Denim N Diamonds, Artesia, and My Startime among many others.
+In total, Timeto Thinkrich won 15 races and earned $612,859 on the track.
+He also set a new track record at Fresno for 400 yards in 20 seconds flat.
+Timeto Thinkrich sired Denim N Diamonds, Artesia, and My Startime among many others.
 He was also the damsire of Sign of Lanty, Artesias Specialchic, Royal Down Dash, and Docs Keepin Time, the horse that portrayed Black Beauty and the Black Stallion.

-In the years after Timeto Thinkrich won the All American Futurity, more and more Quarter Horse breeders brought their mares to Aforethought.
-In 1975 he sired his second All American Futurity winner, Hot Idea.
+In the years after Timeto Thinkrich won the All American Futurity, more Quarter Horse breeders brought their mares to Aforethought.
+In 1975, he sired his second All American Futurity winner, Hot Idea.
 She won the race in 1977 on her way to earning the title of Champion Two-Year-Old Filly.
-Aforethought would also sire stakes winners For Love of Money, Mighty Thought, Snooty Cutie, and accomplished APHA stallion Tabasco.
+In total, Hot Idea won seven races and earned $374,617 on the track.
+Aforethought would also sire stakes winners Nanczar (TB), Snooty Cutie, I Think I Can, El Condor (TB), Shes a Thought, Bargello, Tai Wee, Regal Thought, Forethought, Mighty Thought, Wild Thought, Thought I Could and Sassy Class.

-Aforethought was the damsire of many race and performance horses.
-Perhaps the most notable barrel horse was Thinkin of Cash.
-Thinkin of Cash was by Cash Not Credit and out of the Aforethought daughter Inaminute.
+Aforethought was also the damsire of many race and performance horses.
+Perhaps the most notable barrel horse out of an Aforethought mare was Thinkin of Cash.
+Thinkin of Cash was by Cash Not Credit and out of Inaminute.
 In 1992, Kim Thomas and Thinkin of Cash won the BFA Futurity World Championship.
-Aforethought was thought to carry the large heart gene, and is still sought after in female lines by some breeders.
-He has many descendants impacting racing and barrel racing today.
-They include Jess An Idea, Fit to Fly, No Brakes Now, Tres Fortunes, and NFR competitors Dash Ta Diamonds (“Arson”) and Prime Diamond (“Cutter”).
+Aforethought was said to carry the large heart gene, and is still sought after in female lines by some breeders.
+He has many descendants impacting the racing and barrel racing industries today.
+They include Jess An Idea, Fit to Fly, No Brakes Now, Tres Fortunes, and NFR competitors Dash Ta Diamonds and Prime Diamond.

 Aforethought was euthanized on October 31st, 1990 at the Baker Ranch near Fort Worth, Texas.
 He was 27 years old and suffering from complications due to a knee injury he sustained several years earlier.